John Wilson (Scottish missionary)

-John Wilson FRS (11 December 1804 – 1 December 1875) was a Scottish Christian missionary, orientalist and educator in the Bombay presidency, British India.
+John Wilson FRS (11 December 1804 – 1 December 1875) was a Scottish Christian missionary, orientalist, ethnographer, and Christian minister.
+He was the member of The Royal Society of London for Improving Natural Knowledge.

-In 1828, he married Margaret Bayne and together they went as Christian missionaries of the Scottish Missionary Society to Bombay, India, arriving on 13 February 1829.
-He is the founder of Wilson College, Mumbai and one of the founders of Bombay University, along with the Hon.
-Jugonnath Sunkersett and Dr. Bhau Daji Lad.
-He was also the president of the Asiatic Society of Bombay from 1835 to 1842; and was elected Moderator of the Free Church of Scotland in 1870.
+He was elected Moderator of the Free Church of Scotland in 1870.

-Early life and studies
+Early life and influence of Christianity

 John Wilson was born in Lauder on 11 December 1804, the eldest of four brothers and three sisters, and grew up in a farming family.

-His father, Andrew Wilson, who lived to the age of eighty-two, was a councillor of the burgh for over forty years and represented the parish church as an elder.
-John's mother, Janet Hunter, was the oldest of thirteen children; she had a strong character and also lived to the age of eighty-two.
-The family grew up in Lauder on a hill farm sprawled across seventeen hundred acres.
+His father, Andrew Wilson was a councilor of the burgh for over forty years and represented the parish church as an elder.

-As a child Wilson revealed that he was more intelligent than his siblings, learning to walk and talk at an early age.
+The family grew up in Lauder on a hill farm sprawled across seventeen hundred acres (1700 acres).

 In school he was considered 'the priest' on the playground because was often seen preaching to his classmates.
 His being advanced for his age sometimes caused him trouble, and his preaching was sometimes seen as an offence.

+Education

+As a child Wilson revealed that he was more intelligent than his siblings, learning to walk and talk at an early age.

 When Wilson was four, he started at a school in Lauder, taught by a George Murray.
-He was only there for a year before he was moved to a parish school to be taught by Alexander Paterson.
+He was only there for a year before he was moved to a parish school to be taught by Roman Catholic bishop Alexander Paterson under whom he progressed in his spiritual life.
+Mr. Paterson affected not only his students' spiritually but also the community.

 He left school at the age of fourteen, the standard end of school in Scotland in the 19th century.
-His progress was also in his spiritual life.
-Mr. Paterson affected not only his students' spiritually but also the community.

 From 1819 he attended the University of Edinburgh, where he studied linguistics, philosophy and theology for eight years, and also mastered the languages of Gujarati, Hebrew, Greek, Latin, Urdu, Hindi, Persian, Arabic and Zend.
-As he continued in his studies he discovered that teaching was a calling for him, and started to study in that field.
-He graduated from the University in 1828.
+He graduated from the university in 1828.

-Wilson's first experience of teaching was as a guide and tutor to the three boys of Colonel Rose Cormack.
-As he guided them through the Netherlands he tutored them.
-These young men went on to be successful, one becoming Sir John Rose Cormack, a physician in Paris.
-After touring for four years with the Cormack boys and studying at the University of Edinburgh during the same period he decided to dedicate his life to the people of India, specifically the people of Bombay in the education field.